Honey for Sore Throat

 Quick Answer

-Honey is a scientifically proven sore throat remedy endorsed by the WHO.
+Honey is a WHO-endorsed sore throat remedy with strong clinical backing.
 Its thick consistency coats irritated tissue, natural hydrogen peroxide fights bacteria, and anti-inflammatory compounds reduce swelling.
-A 2012 Pediatrics study showed honey outperformed dextromethorphan for cough relief.
-Use raw Manuka or buckwheat honey dissolved in warm (not hot) water with lemon.
-Never give honey to children under one year old.
+A 2012 Pediatrics study (Cohen et al.) found honey outperformed dextromethorphan for cough and sleep quality.
+Use raw Manuka (UMF 10+/MGO 263+) or buckwheat honey in water cooled below 104°F (40°C) to preserve enzymes.
+Never give honey to infants under 12 months — risk of infant botulism.

 Medical Disclaimer: This guide is for informational purposes only and is not a substitute for professional medical advice.
 Consult a healthcare provider for persistent or severe symptoms.
-Never give honey to children under 1 year old.
+Never give honey to infants under 12 months.

 What Does Science Say About Honey for Sore Throat?

 Honey has been used as a sore throat remedy for thousands of years, but modern science now backs up what traditional healers always knew.
 The World Health Organization (WHO) has listed honey as a demulcent — a substance that forms a soothing film over mucous membranes — and recommends it as a natural cough remedy.
-A landmark 2012 study published in the journal Pediatrics compared honey head-to-head against dextromethorphan (DM), the active ingredient in most over-the-counter cough suppressants.
-The results were striking: children who received honey before bedtime experienced significantly greater cough reduction and better sleep quality than those given DM or no treatment at all.
+A landmark 2012 study published in Pediatrics (Cohen et al., Pediatrics 130:e465) compared honey head-to-head against dextromethorphan (DM), the active ingredient in most over-the-counter cough suppressants.
+Children who received honey before bedtime experienced significantly greater cough reduction and better sleep quality than those given DM or no treatment at all.
 Honey works through multiple mechanisms simultaneously.
 First, its thick, viscous consistency physically coats the irritated throat lining, creating a protective barrier that reduces the tickling sensation that triggers coughing.
 Second, honey contains natural hydrogen peroxide and other antibacterial compounds that actively fight the bacterial infections that can cause or worsen sore throats.
 Third, research has identified anti-inflammatory properties in honey that help reduce the swelling and redness associated with throat inflammation.
-A 2020 systematic review published in BMJ Evidence-Based Medicine analyzed 14 studies and concluded that honey was superior to usual care for improving symptoms of upper respiratory tract infections, particularly cough frequency and severity.
+A 2020 systematic review published in BMJ Evidence-Based Medicine (Abuelgasim et al.) analyzed 14 studies and concluded that honey was superior to usual care for improving symptoms of upper respiratory tract infections, particularly cough frequency and severity.

 Key Takeaways